raymond1/Document-Compiling-CMS/README.md

 copy files

-When the php generate_directories.php command is run, the copy files directive will copy files from the src directory or subdirectories into the output directory(named "output").
+When the php generate_directories.php command is run, the copy files directive will copy files or directories from a source location into a destination folder.
 The files that will be selected for the copy operation will come from the contents listed in the src/copy.txt file.
 You will need to create this file if it doesn't exist.

 For each line in the src/copy.txt file, a copy command will be executed.
-For each line, a copy command will be executed to copy from a path relative to the "src" directory into the "output" directory.
-For each line that is a directory, a recursive copy command will be executed to copy all contents of a directory into the output directory.
-For each line that is a file, only a single file will be copied over.
+Both the source and destination specified are relative to the working directory.

-For example, to copy the file snail2.jpg from the src directory into the output directory, the following line would need to be added to src/copy.txt:
+For example, to copy the file snail2.jpg from the src directory into a directory named output, the following line would need to be added to src/copy.txt:

-snail2.jpg
+src/snail2.jpg output

 The result after processing the copy files directive is that the file snail2.jpg located in the src directory would be copied into the output directory.